salesforce/warp-drive/README.md

 Using the extreme parallelization capability of GPUs, WarpDrive enables orders-of-magnitude faster RL compared to CPU simulation + GPU model implementations.
 It is extremely efficient as it avoids back-and-forth data copying between the CPU and the GPU, and runs simulations across multiple agents and multiple environment replicas in parallel.
 WarpDrive also provides the auto scaling tools to achieve the optimal throughput per device (version 1.3), to perform the distributed asynchronous training among multiple GPU devices (version 1.4), to combine multiple GPU blocks for one environment replica (version 1.6).
 Together, these allow the user to run thousands of concurrent multi-agent simulations and train on extremely large batches of experience, achieving over 100x throughput over CPU-based counterparts.
+Since version 2.0, WarpDrive supports the dual backends of CUDA C (pre-compiled ) and Numba (JIT compiled).

-Our current release includes several multi-agent environments based on the game of "Tag", where taggers are trying to run after and tag the runners.
-Supported by WarpDrive, several much more complex environments such as Covid-19 environment and climate change environment have been developed, you may see examples in [Real-World Problems and Collaborations](#real-world-problems-and-collaborations).
+We include several default multi-agent environments based on the game of "Tag", where taggers are trying to run after and tag the runners.
+Several much more complex environments such as Covid-19 environment and climate change environment have been developed based on WarpDrive, you may see examples in [Real-World Problems and Collaborations](#real-world-problems-and-collaborations).

 Below, we show multi-agent RL policies trained for different tagger:runner speed ratios using WarpDrive.